evanhackett/dotfiles/README.md

 3. easy way to sync configurations across multiple machines
 4. if a student in one of my classes, a friend, or coworker asks me about my setup I can point them here

-Only config files I specifically choose to track will be tracked.
+Only config files I specifically choose to track will be tracked, so there might be a lot of things missing.
+I'll try to keep things up to date and include my most useful config files.

 ## Setup